Batur24/language-log/phrase.md

 + out of line
 > Some people from your own country will go way out of their line to help you.

++ stark naked
+> First time you go to the public bath.
+Always strange because you have to be stark naked.